Income tax planning and 529 plans

 States differ in the 529 plan tax benefits they offer to their residents.
 For example, some states may offer no tax benefits, while others may exempt earnings on qualified withdrawals from state income tax and/or offer a deduction for contributions.
 However, keep in mind that states may limit their tax benefits to individuals who participate in the in-state 529 plan.

-You should look to your own state's laws to determine the income tax treatment of withdrawals (and deductions).
+You should look to your own state's laws to determine the income tax treatment of contributions and withdrawals.
 In general, you won't be required to pay income taxes to another state simply because you opened a 529 account in that state.
-But you'll probably be taxed in your state of residency on the earnings distributed by your 529 plan (whatever state sponsored it) unless your state grants a specific exemption.
-Also, make sure you understand your state's definition of "qualified education expenses," since it may differ from the federal definition.
+But you'll probably be taxed in your state of residency on the earnings distributed by your 529 plan (whatever state sponsored it) if the withdrawal in not used to pay the beneficiary's qualified educations expenses.

 Income tax treatment of nonqualified withdrawals (federal and state)

 If you make a nonqualified withdrawal (i.e., one not used for qualified education expenses), the earnings portion of the distribution will usually be taxable on your federal (and probably state) income tax return in the year of the distribution.
 The earnings are usually taxed at the rate of the person who receives the distribution (known as the distributee).
 In most cases, the account owner will be the distributee.
 Some plans specify who the distributee is, while others may allow you (as the account owner) to determine the recipient of a nonqualified withdrawal.

 You'll also pay a federal 10% penalty on the earnings portion of the nonqualified withdrawal.
 There are a couple of exceptions, though.
 The penalty is generally waived if you terminate the 529 account because the beneficiary has died or become disabled, or if you withdraw funds not needed for college because the beneficiary has received a scholarship.
 A state penalty may also apply.